-4. Results
+4. RESULTS

-In this section, we design automated sound synthesis through the Fly algorithm and perceptual distance metrics to measure the distance between reference (ref) and generated (gen) sound.
+In this section, we design automated sound synthesis through the fly algorithm and perceptual distance metrics to measure the distance between reference (ref) and generated (gen) sound.
 The previous section shows this work relying on SAE matrices to quantify the error between the input and target sound.

-For fast processing, we compute the SAE with the help of a Graphics Processing Unit (GPU) using the OpenGL Shading Language (GLSL) (see Figure 4).
+For fast processing, we compute the SAE with the help of a graphics processing unit (GPU) using the OpenGL shading language (GLSL) as shown in Figure 4.